VincePrep Mirror Method

 Use Vince's "Mirror Method" to practice your interview answers at home

-• Do not prepare for interviews by writing outlines or scripts, or, worst of all, creating PowerPoint slides
+Do not prepare for interviews by writing outlines or scripts or PowerPoint slides

 Background